 Where I work at.
-I longer does this, I came across this in one clients job folder archive.
+I came across this in one clients job folder archive.
 We don’t do that any more.
 It’s either straight to plate or no plates and just on the digital press.

 Contact SteveZ DesignZ for your graphic design needs!
 Make sure you also subscribe to learn more about Graphic Design and Printing along with terms, being a designer and much more!

 Follow SteveZ DesignZ on Social Media!

 Subscribe To The Graphic Design Blog!Follow SteveZ DesignZ on WordPress.com

 Don’t miss a blog post about graphic design.
 Subscribe today!

 Recent Feed of All Blogs

 Most Clipart used: Pexels, Adobe Express, Adobe Stock, FreePik and more.
 This site uses Amazon Affiliate Ads & Googke Ads.